Stabilizing massless fields with fluxes in Landau-Ginzburg models: Introduction

 In this paper we continue our study \cite{Becker:2006ks, Becker:2007ee, Becker:2007dn, Bardzell:2022jfh, Becker:2022hse, Cremonini:2023suw, Becker:2023rqi} of this problem in an orientifold of the $1^9$ Landau-Ginzburg model that is mirror dual to a rigid Calabi-Yau manifold.
 It describes the compactification on a ``non-geometric" Calabi-Yau manifold with $h^{1,1}=0$.
 The absence of K\"ahler moduli makes it an excellent test case in which to study the stabilization of complex structure moduli in type IIB flux compactifications.
 The seminal GKP construction \cite{Giddings:2001yu} described how fluxes stabilize the complex structure moduli.
 Early explicit realizations \cite{Giryavets:2003vd, Denef:2004dm, Denef:2005mm} seemed to confirm the expectation that generic fluxes will stabilize all complex structure moduli.
 In the last few years this expectation has been examined more closely and called into question.
 In the concrete example of the sextic Calabi-Yau fourfold, it was observed that there is a tension between satisfying the tadpole constraint and stabilizing all complex structure moduli~\cite{Braun:2020jrx}.
 This tension has been formalized in the tadpole conjecture in \cite{Bena:2020xrh}.

 The tadpole conjecture states that the fluxes used to stabilize moduli contribute to the D3-brane tadpole by an amount that grows in an unacceptable way the more moduli one wishes to stabilize.
-In quantitative terms, the conjecture says that the number $n_{\rm stab}$ of moduli that are stabilized\footnote{We will discuss the precise definition of this notion momentarily.} for a specific choice of flux, and the contribution $N_{\rm flux}$ of this flux to the D3-brane tadpole satisfy the constraint
+In quantitative terms, the conjecture says that the number $n_{\rm stab}$ of moduli that are stabilized\footnote{We will discuss the precise definition of this notion momentarily.} for a specific choice of flux, and the contribution $N_{\rm flux}$ of this flux to the D3-brane tadpole satisfy the constraint\footnote{The first version of this paper did not have the factor of 2 in the equation below and concluded that the $1^9$ Landau-Ginzburg model does not seem to violate the refined tadpole conjecture.
+This factor of 2 arises from us defining the flux tadpole in equation \eqref{eq:tadpole} in the covering space following~\cite{Becker:2006ks}.
+The original tadpole conjecture paper~\cite{Bena:2020xrh} has in equation (2.1) a factor of 1/2 in front of the flux contribution, effectively counting the flux contribution in the quotient space.\\ The tadpole conjecture was further studied in non-geometric LG models in \cite{Becker:2024ayh, Rajaguru:2024emw}, where this point is further clarified.
+We thank Daniel Junghans for bringing this to our attention.}

+where the refined tadpole conjecture states that $\alpha=1/3$.
 To preserve supersymmetry, all other contributions to the D3-brane tadpole are positive.
 They can only be cancelled by the fixed contribution from the orientifold plane.
 If \eqref{conjecture} is correct, this implies that it is not possible to stabilize large numbers of moduli using fluxes.

 The tadpole conjecture has been scrutinized extensively in the asymptotics of moduli space \cite{Bena:2021wyr, Bena:2021qty, Plauschinn:2021hkp, Lust:2021xds, Marchesano:2021gyv, Grana:2022dfw, Tsagkaris:2022apo, Coudarchet:2023mmm, Braun:2023pzd} and at special points with discrete symmetries \cite{Lust:2022mhk}.
 Our work contributes to a better understanding in the deep interior of moduli space.
 Related work on the sextic Calabi-Yau fourfold appears in \cite{Braun:2023edp}.